 Here is a selection of vacancies from our Legal Secretary Jobs Board this month:

-Almost everybody at some point in their lives has procrastinated in order to avoid doing their work or a task in the vain hope that it might complete itself, or maybe even disappear.
-Unfortunately for you and me, it never disappears; in fact, it normally gets more and more urgent or difficult to do.
-The best way out of this cycle is probably not to get into it in the first place.
+Everybody, at some point in their life, has procrastinated in order to avoid doing their work or a task, in the vain hope that it might complete itself or maybe even disappear.
+Unfortunately for you and me, the task never disappears; in fact it normally gets more and more urgent or difficult to do.
+The best way out of this circle is probably not to get into it in the first place.